kirokuan/NodeJiebaImpl/README.md

 # NodeJiebaImpl
-Implement NodeJieba to segment the dataset "weiboscope"
+Implement NodeJieba to segment the dataset "weiboscope",so it included the csv-parse package.

 Call

     node index2.js 1

-to segment the field "text" in csv formatted data
+to segment the field "text" in csv-formatted data
 The first parameters indicates the which week data is loaded.